josephseverino/Greedy-bandit/README.md

 ##### The problem I am exploring is with three different bandits initialized with normal distributions.
 Later I will explore a more complicated version of the problem which uses other distributions (e.g. Exponential, Poisson etc.).
 Below is the order in which I will Explore this problem.

-1. Explore large and small values of Epsilon
+-[x] Introduction
-2. Explore normal distributions with closer means
+-[] Explore large and small values of Epsilon
-3. Explore variance
+-[] Explore normal distributions with closer means
-4. Generalize agent based on exploration
+-[] Explore variance
-5. Use non-parametized tests to estimated means of bandits
+-[] Generalize agent based on exploration
-6. Conclusion of my findings
+-[] Use non-parametized tests to estimated means of bandits -[] Conclusion of my findings